Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire citizenship in Luxembourg.

 A third-party country national who can prove lawful uninterrupted residence on Luxembourg territory of at least seven years immediately prior to submitting the application can apply for the status of long-term resident from the Ministry of Foreign Affairs.
 Here’s more of what you need to know.

-- Be 18 years of age or older at the time the application is submitted.
+- Be 18 years of age or older at the time of application.

 - Have legally lived in Luxembourg for seven consecutive years.